 - The NACHA is increasing Same-Day ACH transaction caps to $100,000.
 Currently, the limit is $25,000.

-- The receiver will receiver will have access to funds faster.
+- The receiver will have access to funds faster.
 Payments will be available for both same-day and next-day ACH users.
 Transactions processed in the morning window will be available at 1:00 P.M. local time.

 The updates will go in to effect at various times between 2019 and 2020.
 These three significant updates increase speed and savings for both buyers and suppliers when handling payroll and payments.
 For additional Same-Day ACH rules, check out the most recent NACHA news.